Professional Custom Closets vs. Doing It Yourself

 The Cost Factor

-Because there is such a range of products on the market, I want to clarify that the products I am speaking of in this post are those that should be considered true closet systems.
+Because there is such a range of products on the market, I am focusing only on what’s considered true closet systems.
 They have partitions that section the hanging, shelves, drawers, and other sections off from one another so that you can personalize and optimize the space in each section.
 These types of systems range in price depending on what components you pick for your space.
 This is also true of the systems built by custom closet companies.

 There are even companies you can purchase from online that allow you to design your closet using their software.
 You purchase a kit of the pieces you have then selected.
 Sure, you need to assemble the closet yourself but you get nice quality and a pretty professional looking design.
 However what many consumers do not realize is that the cost on that option might end up very close to the cost of a closet hired out to a full service company, installation included.